Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Eventual smoothness and a new monotonicity formula for the iterative scheme

 \end{lem} \begin{proof}[Proof of Lemma \ref{mono_lem}] By Proposition \ref{reg_prop}, we have $u_{k+1}\in C^{6, \frac{1}{n}}(\Omega)$ for all $k\geq 3$.
 We apply Proposition \ref{ReA} to $u_{k+1}$ and recall

 to get

-The monotonicity property is thus proved. \end{proof} We recall the following monotonicity property in \cite[Lemma 3.1]{AK}. \begin{lem} (\cite[Lemma 3.1]{AK}) Let $\Omega$ be an open, bounded convex set in $\R^n$ with nonempty interior.
+The monotonicity property is thus proved. \end{proof} We recall the following monotonicity property in \cite[Lemma 3.1]{AK}. \begin{lem} (\cite[Lemma 3.1]{AK}) Let $\Omega$ be a bounded convex domain in $\R^n$ with nonempty interior.
 Let $u_0 \in C(\Omega)$ be a nonzero convex function on $\Omega$ with $0<R(u_0)<\infty$.
 Consider the iterative scheme (\ref{IIS}).
 Then for all $k\geq 0$, we have

 \end{lem} Lemma \ref{AKR} was stated and proved in \cite{AK} for $u_0$ satisfying (i), (ii) and (iii) in Theorem \ref{AKthm}.
 However, the proof in \cite{AK} only used the assumptions $0<R(u_0)<\infty$ and $u_0$ is convex.
 We include here the short proof of Lemma \ref{AKR} for reader's convenience. \begin{proof}[Proof of Lemma \ref{AKR}] The proof follows by multiplying both sides of the first equation of (\ref{IIS}) by $|u_{k+1}|$, integrating over $\Omega$ and then using the H\"older inequality: